pfheatwole/thesis/source/introduction.rst

    * Code

-     * Paraglider dynamics model
+     * Paraglider dynamics models

-     * Reference wind models (for testing the model and generating test flights)
+     * Simple wind models (for testing the model and generating test flights)

      * A simulator